port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/gitlab.md

 ### Setup

-To ingest Gitlab objects using the [`integration configuration`](#the-integration-configuration), you can follow the steps below:
+To ingest GitLab objects using the [`integration configuration`](#the-integration-configuration), you can follow the steps below:

 1. Go to the DevPortal Builder page;
-2. Select a blueprint you want to ingest using Gitlab;
+2. Select a blueprint you want to ingest using GitLab;
 3. Choose the **Ingest Data** option from the menu;
-4. Select Gitlab under the Git providers category;
+4. Select GitLab under the Git providers category;
 5. Add the contents of your [`integration configuration`](#the-integration-configuration) to the editor;
 6. Click `Save & Resync`.

 ## Permissions

-Port's Gitlab integration requires a group access token with permissions over the `api` scope.
+Port's GitLab integration requires a group access token with permissions over the `api` scope.
 To create a group access token, follow the steps below:

 1. Sign in to GitLab and go to your desired group's settings.
 2. In the "Access Tokens" section, click "Create access token."